cyyeh/cyyeh.github.io/content/blog/what-I-learned-today/index.md

   https://www.merrickchristensen.com/articles/abstraction/

-  **Abstraction**
+  **Abstract**

   Dealing with complexity is one of the most important topics in the field of computer science.
   Abstraction can be said the most important technique for managing complexity.
 You can even said that all computer systems are made of layers of abstraction from hardware to software.
 This article mainly discusses abstraction in software people's point of view.
 Having a good conceptual model towards different levels of abstraction helps you have more clear strategies on dealing with ongoing software development challenges.
 This article also references some interesting articles worth reading.
-In short, [avoid hasty abstractions](https://kentcdodds.com/blog/aha-programming) and [having no abstraction is better than having wrong abstractions](https://youtu.be/4anAwXYqLG8?t=802).
+In short, [avoid hasty abstractions](https://kentcdodds.com/blog/aha-programming) and [having no abstraction is better than having wrong abstraction](https://youtu.be/4anAwXYqLG8?t=802).
 </details>

 <details>